 Unfortunately, individuals experiencing domestic violence may not always know how to reach out for help.
 There are a myriad of possible reasons–distrust in authority, religious implications, or the misguided feeling that they deserve the abuse, just for example.
 When health and human service organizations advocate for awareness, they can help quell these hesitations for victims and survivors. - Awareness Helps Us Know The Signs

 In addition to helping the victims of domestic violence directly, awareness campaigns can help individuals and communities recognize the signs and speak up when they see it.
-As stated earlier, 1 in 3 women and 1 in 4 men will experience some form of domestic abuse in their lifetime.
-If communities are going to end domestic violence, they need to work together to prevent it. - It Encourages Community Care Coordination
+If communities are going to end domestic violence, they need to work together to prevent it.
+There are a few common signs of domestic violence that we should all be on alert for:- The abuser might show extreme jealousy of their partner’s time;

 Even if your health and human service organization does not deal with domestic violence directly, chances are the people you work with need access to resources for it.
 When you learn to direct individuals you serve to other community services, it builds a community of care coordination.
 Doing so can help your organization save money and help more people.